Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 • Build social networks: A social network requires a constant exchange of value.
 Dunbar’s number suggests you can comfortably maintain 150 meaningful relationships.
 Enhance your social network through volunteering because shared values are a great way to start a professional relationship.

 • Run experiments: Set aside some money and try something new.
-Buy new technology, promote in a new channel, change the message, or try a new target.
+Buy new technology, engage in a new channel, change the message, or try a new target.

 • Evaluate ongoing programs: This is the marketing stuff you think is working effectively.
 These programs often are renewed without considering how else the money could be used.
-Check to see if it’s up to your current definition of success.
-Is there a way to improve it?
+Check to see if the programs are up to your current definition of success.
+Is there a way to improve them?

 Share marketing knowledge across your organization